vinayakyengandul/greytrix-ui-kit/README.md

 - Input Parameters of GtNavigationRails Widget

-  - **nrdlist** - List<Rails> - Defines the appearance of the button items that are arrayed within the navigation rail.
+  - **nrdlist** - List<GtRail> - Defines the appearance of the button items that are arrayed within the navigation rail.
 The value must be a list of two or more.
   - **selectedindex** - int - The index into destinations for the current selected NavigationRailDestination.
   - **setindex** - Function - Called when one of the destinations is selected.
   - **showLabel** - bool - Defines the layout and behavior of the labels for the default, unextended NavigationRail.
 When a navigation rail is extended, the labels are always shown.